ubc-library-rc/gephi-palladio/content/05_Gephi_hands_on_activity.md

 - the network comprises **74** characters, and they're all connected by **248** links.

-- Links are undirected, meaning that if A is connected to B, then it is the same as B connected to A.
+- Links are **undirected**, meaning that if A is connected to B, then it is the same as B connected to A.

 - The report also tells us the graph is not dynamic: it means there is no evolution or chronology, it won’t "move in time".